pf274/SyncService/README.md

 ### Configure the Sync Service
 The Sync Service has several configurable settings.
 Access these settings under `SyncService.config`.

 - `enableEncryption` - takes the encryption key as a parameter.
 Encryption is disabled by default.
+Using this command will enable it.
-- `disableEncryption` - disables encryption.
-Encryption is disabled by default.
+- `disableEncryption` - re-disables encryption.
 - `setOnlineChecker` - takes a function as a parameter that should return a boolean value for whether the client is online.
 A default function is provided.
 - `setLoadFromStorage` - takes a function as a parameter.
 This function should accept a `name` parameter specifying what it should load from your storage system, and should return whatever is stored under that name.
 If nothing is found, it should return an empty object.
 - `setMaxConcurrentRequests` - specify the number of API calls to run at once.
 Note that operations for the same resource will always be run sequentially and not concurrently.
 The default is 3 operations.